AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 # 1.6 - Intro to Methods, Classes, and Objects

+There is about to be a lot of new vocab, so prepare yourself!
+This is a very heavy lesson, it is perfectly okay and normal to re-read lessons.
+I would be very surprised if you understood everything in this lesson after reading it just one time.
+There is also nothing but yourself stopping you from creating your own random projects to test things out on your own!

 ## Scope - Part 1

 Remember that talk about how every open curly brace `{` needs a buddy closing curly brace `}`?
 These braces define **_scope_**.
-Code inside a pair of curly braces, can access code from outer pairs, but can not access code inside inner pairs.
+Code inside a pair of curly braces can access code from outer pairs, but can not access code inside inner pairs.
 It's okay if you have to read that previous sentence a few times, and it is also okay if that doesn't make total sense yet.
 Let's show an example using variables!